zhaozhang/amfora/README.md

 Amfora
 ======

-Amfora is a POSIX-compatible parallel scripting framework that lets users run exiting programs in parallel with RAM efficiency on distributed platforms: e.g. clouds, clusters, supercomputers.
+Amfora is a POSIX-compatible parallel scripting framework that lets users run existing programs in parallel with RAM efficiency on distributed platforms: e.g. clouds, clusters, supercomputers.

 Amphora features:

-1. Amphora lets the users select the scripting language as the programming interface.
+1. Amphora lets the user select the scripting language they will use as the programming interface.

 2. Amphora can execute LINUX command lines in parallel and cache the data in RAM.

-3. Amphora provides a shared file system across the RAM on nodes.
+3. Amphora provides a shared file system across the RAM on multiple nodes.

-4. Amphora lets users collectively manage the data movement at large scale.
+4. Amphora lets users collectively manage data movement at large scale.

 Author: Zhao Zhang, Daniel S. Katz